UnitedUgali/G-Suite-Management/README.md

 # G Suite Management
 This repository contains scripts in Python 3 to perform specific mostly user related tasks in G Suite.
 You need to have an API access and a client_secret.json file stored in the same folder as the repository.
 From there you can execute each script by itself using its mandatory options, which are documented in the -help flags.
 The method 'get_credentials' is at the moment implemented in every script because in a few occasions the scopes vary.
 With more time one could certainly simplify some things.
+Important: Some scripts depend on each other, as descriped in the head of the script!
+Make sure you've downloaded all or the  ones needed.

 You need to install:
 For the google api client: